 The terms of purchase licence the product to the purchasing establishment only.
 You may not share iCompute outside of your school or establishment, nor may you email or copy to USB.
 Please see terms and conditions for full details.

 9 Can I see the schemes before I buy?

 We have provided six free lessons from each of our packs for you to download and try within your school.
-Naturally the sample lessons only offer a flavour of the comprehensive support and assessment guidance we provide; therefore we can provide limited Cloud access to iCompute for evaluation purposes if you require.
+Naturally the sample lessons only offer a flavour of the comprehensive support and assessment guidance we provide; therefore we can provide limited evaluation access to iCompute online if you require.
 Please contact us if you would like to find out more or arrange this.

 10 We operate a 2-year planning cycle in our school.
 Can we use iCompute?